 As reported previously, the DCBS hearing room was fully equipped and operational for video streaming and video conferencing in CII.
-At this time, all hearings are held in Salem and broadcast with live video streaming.
+At this time the department holds all hearings in Salem and broadcast with live video streaming.
 Also, a video file of each hearing is posted on the website, so that the public can access hearings at their convenience.
-We use Twitter, press releases, and email alerts to spread hearing information.
+We use social media, press releases, and email alerts to spread hearing information.